chetanme/division-page-batch/README.md

 You need to have [Node.js](http://nodejs.org/) installed.
 Then download `division-page-batch` and execute the following command in the directory where you cloned this repository.
 You need to do this to download additional packages.

-`npm install date-format-lite sys exec-sync shred optimist request async cron time`
+`npm install date-format-lite sys exec-sync shred optimist request async cron time gith`

 ### Usage